 Not only is this chocolate pudding healthy and delicious, it’s also simple to make.
 To make it even more heart-healthy, top it up with pomegranate seeds or other fresh seasonal fruit.
 Have a great Valentine’s Day!

 - ¼ cup 100% pink grapefruit or orange juice (no sugar added)

 - Pomegranate seeds or other seasonal fruit (for topping)

 In a small and narrow pot on stove top, heat the cashew cream, pitted dates and maple syrup.
-Bring to the boil and quickly reduce heat and simmer for 5 minutes to thicken whilst stirring and banging the dates with a wooden spoon until they dissolve.
+Bring to the boil and quickly reduce heat and simmer for 5 minutes to thicken whilst stirring and banging the dates with a wooden spoon or potato masher until they dissolve.

-Add the fresh orange juice and cacao powder and stir on low heat for one minute.
+Add the fresh juice and cacao powder and stir on low heat for one minute.

-Remove from heat and slightly process the pudding directly in the pot with a handheld blender to make it very smooth.
+Remove from heat and slightly process the pudding directly in the pot with a handheld blender to make it extra smooth.

 Pour into 4 or 5 ramekins or small cups and let cool at room temperature.
 Put in fridge to chill for at least 2 hours.
 Serve topped with fresh fruit or a topping of your choice.